-- The built form remains consistent with other buildings in the locality, - Amendments to achieve compliance would result in an architecturally less pleasing result with no gain for the site or neighbours. - The replacement roof material demonstrates fulfillment of clause 1.3(a), (b), (c) and
+- The built form proposed is consistent with other buildings in the locality, - Amendments to achieve compliance would result in an architecturally less pleasing result with no gain for the site or neighbours. - The proposal demonstrates fulfillment of clause 1.3(a), (b), (c) and (g).

-(g).